KevinBretonnelCohen/CORD-19/README.md

 CORD-19 Text clustering experiments.Rmd/.html: Simple text clustering experiments using K-means and hierarchical clustering.
 Various parameters are varied.

 lexicalFrequency.pl: Raw frequencies of words, without preprocessing.

+overrepresentedWords.pl: Run this on the output of lexicalFrequency.pl to get over-represented words in the corpus.

+test.overrepresented.01/.02.txt: Test data for overrepresentedWords.pl